-Music feuds: The artists who do NOT get along - BBC News
+8 of the biggest pop star feuds

 6. Benzino v Eminem

-In the early 2000s, rap feuds were all the rage.
+There was no shortage of rap feuds in the early 2000s.
 Nas and Jay Z. DMX and Ja Rule.
 50 Cent and All Other Rappers.

 But one of the most high-profile involved the biggest name in music at the time and the slightly less famous Benzino - a rapper and co-owner of hip-hop magazine The Source.